jonathanulco/laurakalbag-dot-com/content/photos/21/index.md

 primaryimagealt: "Paper printed icon graphic dangling by thread with a phone taking a photo of it."
 ---

-{{< figure class="grid four" caption="When you’re rubbish at 3D modelling software but want to get some vaguely realistic shading on your icon design…" >}}
+{{< figure class="grid four" figcaption="When you’re rubbish at 3D modelling software but want to get some vaguely realistic shading on your icon design…" >}}

     {{< img class="image1" src="setup" command="Resize" alt="Paper printed icon graphic dangling by thread with a phone taking a photo of it." >}}
     {{< img class="image2" src="folded" command="Resize" alt="Paper printed icon graphic with a strong shadow dangling by thread against a paper background." >}}